onionshare/onionshare/docs/source/install.rst

 Signing key
 ^^^^^^^^^^^

 Packages are signed by the core developer who is responsible for the particular release.
-Following are the informations of the core developers of OnionShare:
+Here is the GPG key information for each of the core developers of OnionShare:

 * Micah Lee:
     * PGP public key fingerprint ``927F419D7EC82C2F149C1BD1403C2657CD994F73``.